 Facilitator: Maggie Devlin, Program Director, MINCA

-Travel & Lodging: The closest airport is the Gerald R. Ford International Airport (GRR) in Grand Rapids.
-A room block will be set up at a nearby hotel at the federal per diem rate.
-You will receive details regarding the room block once you register.
-Travel & lodging costs are the responsibility of the attendee.
+Travel & Transportation: The closest airport is the Gerald R. Ford International Airport (GRR) in Grand Rapids.
+Travel costs are the responsibility of the attendee.